Falmouth Town A.F.C.: History

 In 1978–79 Falmouth finished eighth in the Western League and the following season saw them finish in the bottom half.
 In 1983 the club withdrew from the league due to increased travelling costs.
 However, an application to rejoin the South Western League was rejected and they dropped into the Cornwall Combination.
 After winning the Combination at the first attempt, they were allowed to rejoin the South Western League.
 The club went on to win back-to-back league titles in 1985–86 and 1986–87 and again in 1988–89 and 1989–90.
 Further league titles followed in 1991–92, 1996–97 and 1999–2000.
 When the South Western League merged with the Devon County League to form the South West Peninsula League in 2007, the club were placed in the Premier Division of the new league.
 In 2017–18 they won the League Cup, beating Tavistock 4–2 after extra time in the final.
 At the start of the following season the club won the league's Charity Bowl with a 2–1 win over Plymouth Parkway.

 Following league reorganisation at the end of the 2018–19 season, Falmouth were placed in the Premier Division West.
-In 2021–22 they won the Cornwall Senior Cup and were Premier Division West champions, earning promotion to the Premier Division of the Western League.
+In 2021–22 they won the Cornwall Senior Cup and were Premier Division West champions.
+This earned promotion to the Premier Division of the Western League after a forty-year absence.
+In 2023–24 they won the Cornwall Senior Cup again, and were Premier Division runners-up to Helston Athletic, qualifying for the promotion play-offs.
+After beating Barnstaple Town 3–1 in the semi-finals, Falmouth defeated Clevedon Town 2–0 in the final to secure promotion to Division One South of the Southern League for the first time in their history.